DinoChiesa/apigee-edge-js/README.md

   functioning at any point.
 Use it at your own risk!

 ## Pre-Requisites

 Nodejs v10.15.1 or later.
-The tests use Promise.finally and other recent node features are also used in the library and examples.
+The library and tests use Promises, spread/rest operators, and other ES6+ things.

 ## Examples